Cristina Morales

-Cristina Morales Martin (born 27 July 1993) is a Spanish kickboxer.
+Cristina Morales Martin (born 21 July 1992) is a Spanish kickboxer.
 She is the reigning ISKA Atomweight K1 World Champion, and the former Enfusion 52 kg World Champion.

 Kickboxing career

 In March 2019, Morales was scheduled to fight Fanny Ramos for the ISKA Atomweight belt.
 Morales won by a third round high kick knockout.
 She became the first Spanish ISKA champion.

 During Enfusion Ece 1, she faced Emilie Machut.
 Morales won the fight unanimous decision.

 Morales defended her ISKA title against Oumaiima Arhou.
 She won the fight by unanimous decision.

 Morales was scheduled to fight for the vacant Enfusion 52 kg belt against the 57 kg champion Georgina van der Linden, during Enfusion 89.
 Morales won a split decision, which was considered an upset at the time.

-Morales participated in the 2019 K-1 Flyweight Championship Tournament, facing Kana Morimoto in the semi finals.
+Morales participated in the 2019 K-1 Flyweight Championship Tournament, facing Kana Morimoto in the semi-finals.
 Morales lost to the eventual tournament winner by unanimous decision.

 Morales is scheduled to defend her ISKA Atomweight title against Simona Di Dio Martello during MFC Showdown 008.
 Morales won by a unanimous decision.

 She was the Kickboxingz.com Female Fighter of the Year for 2019.

-Morales was scheduled to face Anissa Meksen at ONE Championship: Empower on September 3, 2021.
+Morales faced Anissa Meksen at ONE Championship: Empower on September 3, 2021.
 She lost the fight by a second-round knockout.

+Morales was scheduled to face Supergirl Jaroonsak on August 5, 2023, at ONE Fight Night 13.
+However, Morales had to withdraw from the bout after announcing her pregnancy and was replaced by Lara Fernandez.
+The bout was rescheduled on October 7, 2023, at ONE Fight Night 15.
+However, for undisclosed reasons, the bout was moved for November 4, 2023 at ONE Fight Night 16.
+She won the fight by a first-round technical knockout.

+Morales faced Allycia Rodrigues for the ONE Women's Atomweight Muay Thai World Championship on March 9, 2024, at ONE Fight Night 20.
+She lost the bout via unanimous decision.